francescogerardomarra/its/modulo27/33_soap_bottom_up_hello_world.md

 ## Bottom-up SOAP WebService in Springboot
 This project demonstrates the implementation of a **SOAP Web Service** using **Spring Boot**, following the **bottom-up** approach.
-In this approach, the SOAP web service is built starting from Java code (i.e., Java classes define the web service operations and data structures), rather than starting from a predefined WSDL file (top-down approach).
+In this approach, the SOAP web service is built starting from Java code (i.e. Java classes define the web service operations and data structures), rather than starting from a predefined WSDL file (top-down approach).

 ### Technologies Used
 The project utilizes the following technologies: